ADA Accessibility Information

 Alcohol and Gum Disease

 Gum disease occurs when your gums become infected.
-If the infection isn't dealt with quickly, it will spread and can eventually lead to loosing teeth and other problems.
+If the infection isn’t dealt with quickly, it will spread and can eventually lead to losing teeth and other problems.

 Another major way alcohol leads to gum disease is that it can damage your immune system.
 It leaves your body more open to infection, especially if you drink often and have already started damaging other parts of your body.